GraphicsPrinciples/GraphicsPrinciples.github.io/index.md

 **This is the landing page for the [Graphics Principles cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf).** The [cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) is available on GitHub along with [R code](https://github.com/GraphicsPrinciples/CheatSheet) for many of the examples.
 The link to the cheatsheet github repository is [here](https://github.com/GraphicsPrinciples/CheatSheet).

-**The [Graphics Principles cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) is one deliverable of the [Graphics Workstream](https://onlinelibrary.wiley.com/doi/full/10.1002/pst.1912)**, an initiatitve to increase the graphical expertise and productivity of quantitative scientists at Novartis.
+**The [Graphics Principles cheatsheet](https://github.com/GraphicsPrinciples/CheatSheet/blob/master/NVSCheatSheet.pdf) is one deliverable of a [graphics initiative](https://onlinelibrary.wiley.com/doi/full/10.1002/pst.1912)** to increase the graphical expertise and productivity of quantitative scientists at Novartis.

 Work packages include:
 - **The Graph Gallery** - a company-wide resource for graphics and corresponding code, displayed in a web browser